The Walter Dickie Leadership Bursary aims to help leaders in the

 he played an instrumental role in guiding the organisation and

 helping to set up the groundbreaking Communities Investment Fund

 which lends money to social businesses.
 That fund still runs today

 and remains the cornerstone of so much of our ongoing social

-Thanks to Walter's dedication, WCVA has been able to lend nearly
+Thanks to Walter's dedication, WCVA has been able to lend over

 eight million pounds to community organisations, many working in